Glossary TermApril 20, 2024

 • You go long (buy) with $1,000 + 10x leverage = $10,000 position

-• Liquidation price: ~$27,000 (10% drop)
+• Liquidation price: ~$27,000 (10% decline)

-Scenario 2: 50x leverage (aggressive)
+Scenario 2: 50x Leverage (Aggressive)

 • Bitcoin at $30,000